hwittenborn/Juice/CONTRIBUTE.md

 ---
 Juice has fairly lax guidelines.
 Following the rules below, it should be fairly easy to port and make icons with relative uniformity.

+**Setup:**
+  - Clone the repo
+  - Locate icons and associated files in `Build/Library/Themes/`
+  - Do what you want

 **Prerequisites:**
   - Icons are currently made in GIMP.
 While not neccessary to do so, it is highly encouraged
     - If making in GIMP, while again not necessary, it is encouraged to attach a finished GIMP project file in the "GIMP" directory